andyjgao/andyjgao/content/bookshelf/faq.md

 +++
-description = "FAQ for Book Notes" hidden = "true" title = "Notes FAQ"
+description = "FAQ for Book Notes" hidden = "true" title = "Bookshelf FAQ"

 +++
 My book notes are always growing!
-As I finish reading each book, I will upload them to my [notes page](/notes/).
+When I finish a book, I will upload a note page [here](https://andyjgao.com/bookshelf).
 The following is a guide and some commonly asked questions on how to use these notes.

-### Why did you make a notes page?
+### Why did you make a bookshelf page?

 When I tell people I like to read, the first thing they ask for is book recommendations.
-By making this notes page, I will be able to simply refer them here.
+By making this page, I will be able to simply refer them here.

 I also made this page mainly for myself as a way to consolidate all the insights I acquired while reading a book.
 Most times, when I read, I pick up a lot of **Just-In-Case information** that is hard to apply at the time of reading.
 However, this may change somewhere down the line and become **Just-In-Time information**.
-By creating these notes, I will be able to reference the insights I found in the past without having to reread a book.
+By creating book notes, I will be able to reference the insights I found in the past without having to reread a book.

-### How do I use these notes?
+### How do I use these book notes?

 My notes offer a glimpse into what a book contains by summarizing key points.
 I still strongly recommend you read the real book if you find my notes interesting, and instead, use it as a supplement to the real deal.